nicolleharding/Elna-Vedic-Astrology/README.md

   - Image of Elna and other students aligned to left og the page.
   - FAQs listed on right of image.

+- **Book**
+- Top of the page has email for those that want to contact Elna directly.
+- Included is what is needed to supply for a reading.
+- Followed by a contact form to enquire about a reading, which includes the name, email and telephone field and a field to add a message.
+This form is emailed directly to Elna.

+- **Font and Color Pallet**
+- Logo (h1) Font:
+  - Hind Madurai, sans-seri
+- Hero Font (h2):
+  - Hind Madurai, sans-serif
+- h2 Body Font:
+  - Athiti,  sans-serif
+- Body Font:
+  - Athiti,  sans-serif
+- Button Font:
+  - Hind Madurai, sans-serif
+Color Pallet:
+- #2f4f4f (darkslategrey)
+- #ffffff (white)
+- #542875 (purple)
+  -

 ## Features Left to Implement

 - Pay gateway to allow user to pay for reading.